TheDigitalFrontier/spotify-playlist-generation/docs/conclusion.md

 In order to improve upon our visual analysis, we invented a playlist similarity coefficient defined by a distance metric between generated playlists and any manually curated one.
 We used this similarity coefficient to compare generated playlists to curated ones and saw examples of the closest playlists having similar artists and genres to our generated ones.
 We believe this shows that our model is succeeding in generating thematic playlists from a cold start and the musical features of the songs provided.

 # Further Development

+Our first improvement would be to change the song selection mechanism from an identified cluster during generation.
+Currently, we select songs from the same cluster as our seed songs, based on a distance score calculated from just a randomly selected seed song.
+Instead, we would like to expand the list of songs we randomly select from to include the songs we are adding during the generation process.
+This would ensure a little more variety of selection because we wouldn't be just calculating distance from the seed songs, but from the seed song plus the songs already added.

+Our second improvement would be to better identify a unique genre for each song or album and deploy that as a feature.
+Genre classifications vary but are a human's manual assessment for the type of song.
+Including this as a feature would be complicated because we would need to define a method to select a "primary genre" from the provided list as well as generate a genre for the majority of songs without one but could provide a great leap in cluster identification.

 One insight that cannot be ignored is that most songs can not be differentiated into distinct families by their musical features on an absolute basis.
 Only a few clusters, all small in size, passed the density threshold of HDBSCAN to be identified.
 This suggests that further improvement and personalization based on inherent qualities of each song are unlikely to come.